About The School

 Career Goal Essay:

-What is your short-term career goal and why?
-(200 words max); (NEW) Why is this the right short-term career goal for you?
+What is your short-term career goal and why is it this the right goal for you?
 (150 words)

 Optional Essay: Is there something in your resume or application that could use some explanation?
-(250 words max)
+(250 words)

 Fortuna Tips & Advice